North Sumatra: Kingdom, sultanate, and colonial era

-Independence and contemporary Era
+Independence and contemporary era

-After independence, the first session of the National Committee of Regions (KND), Sumatra was then divided into three sub-provinces: North Sumatra, Central Sumatra and South Sumatra.
-North Sumatra province itself was an amalgamation of three administrative regions called Residencies: the Residency of Aceh, the East Sumatra Residency, and the Residency of Tapanuli.

-With the publication of the Law of the Republic of Indonesia (R.I.)
-No. 10 Year 1948 on April 15, 1948, it was determined that Sumatra was divided into three provinces, each of which has the right to organize and manage their own governments: North Sumatra, Sumatra Province, Sumatra Province.
-The date of 15 April 1948 was subsequently determined as the anniversary of North Sumatra Province.

-In 1946, there was a social revolution of East Sumatra, it began on 3 March 1946.
-Across 25 "native states", many sultanates were overthrown and mass killing of members of the aristocratic families were performed by armed pergerakan groups (Indonesian nationalists).
-To the opportunistic pergerakan militants (especially Communist Party of Indonesia members Xarim MS and Luat Siregar), the revolutionary movement was seen as one of the means for East Sumatra to be freed from colonial overlordship and to join the larger Indonesian National Revolution.
-Participants of the revolution were believed to be provoked by leaders to kill aristocrats and create violence.
-These belligerents had three prime objectives: to eliminate the sultans and aristocrats (who were seen as Dutch allies), to seize their wealth (as sources of funding for the Indonesian independence campaign) and to eliminate the region's feudal social structure.
-The revolution brought about the formation of the State of East Sumatra, which was dissolved when the region became part of the Indonesian republic.
+Beginning on 3 March 1946, there was a social revolution in East Sumatra.
+Across 25 "native states", many sultanates were overthrown.
+Armed pergerakan groups (Indonesian nationalists) conducted mass killings of the members of aristocratic families.
+To opportunistic pergerakan militants (including Communist Party of Indonesia members Xarim MS and Luat Siregar), the revolutionary movement was seen as a means for East Sumatra to be freed from colonial rule and to join the larger Indonesian National Revolution.
+Participants of the revolution were believed to be provoked by leaders to kill aristocrats and create violence with three prime objectives: to eliminate the sultans and aristocrats (who were seen as Dutch allies), to seize their wealth (to fund the Indonesian independence campaign), and to eliminate the region's feudal social structure.